navapbc/template-infra/infra/README.md

     terraform destroy
     ```

-2. Then destroy the backends.
-You need to add `force_destroy = true` to the S3 buckets, and update the
+2. Then to destroy the backends, first you'll need to add `force_destroy = true` to the S3 buckets, and update the
   lifecycle block to set `prevent_destroy = false`.
-Then run `terraform destroy` within the backend account folders.
+Then run `terraform apply`

     ```terraform
     resource "aws_s3_bucket" "tf_state" {